 |Whitney M. Young Scholars return to Centre

-The Whitney M. Young Scholars program recruits academically talented students from grades 7-12 to study on area college campuses each summer.
+Participants in the program at Centre are rising 11th-graders from the Jefferson County area.
+The Whitney M. Young Scholars Program recruits academically talented students from grades 7-12 to study on area college campuses each summer.
 Over a six-year period the program prepares them for high school graduation and successful entry into post-secondary educational institutions.
-Participants in the program at Centre are rising 11th-graders from the Jefferson County (Ky.) area.

-Dr. Whiney M. Young Sr. led a prominent boarding high school for African-American youth in Kentucky.
+Dr. Whitney M. Young Sr. led a prominent boarding high school for African-American youth in Kentucky.
 He served as an educational leader for nearly 40 years.
-Dr. Whitney M. Young Jr., born in Lincoln Ridge, Ky., was a civil rights leader.
+Dr. Whitney M. Young Jr., born in Lincoln Ridge, Ky., was a civil-rights leader.
 He was executive director of the National Urban League, and served on commissions under Presidents Kennedy and Johnson.
 He died in 1971.